ARM-software/edge-iot-arch-guide/source/Security/SecureStorage/index.md

 ### Storage via Secure element

-The final design option, shown in figure 5, is when an internal secure element to the SoC is used to provide secure services.
-Given this is using an internal element, there's no bus snoop and there's no need to lock and ecrypt the communications to and from the secure flash.
-At this point the OTP still can be used to store keys, although it is not estrictly necessary to use them to protect the bus connnecting the Flash, but it still can be used the de-encrypt some other software components as the first stage bootloaders.
+The final design option, shown in Figure 5, involves using an internal secure element within the SoC to provide secure services.
+Since this uses an internal element, there is no risk of bus snooping, and there is no need to lock or encrypt communications with the secure Flash.
+While an OTP can still be used to store keys, it is not strictly necessary for protecting the bus connecting to the Flash.
+However, it can still be useful for decrypting other software components, such as the first-stage bootloaders.

-In terms of PSA certification Level 2 is not a problem and level 3 is also achievable, given the secure services are well delimited within this enclave, also it would also be using PSA APIs.
+In terms of PSA certification, achieving Level 2 is straightforward, and Level 3 is also attainable, as the secure services are well-contained within the enclave.
+Additionally, this design would support the use of PSA APIs.

-As an alternative, the secure element, could be replaced by an internal TPM to the SoC, but it wouldn't be PSA API.
+As an alternative, the secure element could be replaced by an internal TPM within the SoC, though it would not be compliant with the PSA API.

 ![Storage secure element](images/storage_secure_element_500px.jpg)